|

 2. You understand the work that you hand in, so that you could explain the reasoning behind the parts of the work done for you by another.

 Please note that I will not deduct credit for small amounts of acknowledged assistance in your homework assignments.
 Even working as a team on one of several problems in a homework problem set may not hurt your grade, as long as all members of the group acknowledge their collaboration.
-Such shared interest may benefit all concerned.
-I do reserve the right to give less than full credit in circumstances where it appears that there was a large-scale division of labor, and you are not getting as much learning out of the assignment as you should.
+Such shared interest can be beneficial to all concerned.
+I do reserve the right to give less than full credit in circumstances where it appears that there has been large-scale division of labor, and you are not getting as much learning out of the assignment as you should.
 However, as long as you acknowledge your sources, you will not get into Honor-Code trouble.
 Again, this policy only applies to homework assignments.

 Any other assistance by another person constitutes a violation of the honor code and will be treated as such.
 You will automatically receive a zero grade for your work on the first Honor-Code violation and receive a zero for the entire course on the second violation.